Keksoj/keksoj.github.io/content/posts/whatsaunixsocket.md

 ## Connecting to the socket, client side

-The client process wants to connect to an existing socket, read an write from it.
+The client process wants to connect to an existing socket, read and write from it.

 Next to `server.rs`, create the `client.rs` file.
 The client will merely consist of a `UnixStream`: